Orange Line (Kolkata Metro): History

-Work for construction of the terminal station at New Garia for the 29.87 km Kavi Subhash-Biman Bandar (via Rajarhat) metro project finally resumed on 14 February 2017 with Rail Vikas Nigam Ltd (RVNL) demarcating the plot they require for the purpose.
+Work for construction of the terminal station at New Garia for the 29.87 km Kavi Subhash-Biman Bandar (via Rajarhat) metro project finally resumed on 14 February 2017 RVNL demarcating the plot they require for the purpose.

 The work has been delayed for years due to multiple issues.
-At first AAI objected the station above the ground, stating that this could be a threat for air traffic.
+At first, the Airports Authority of India (AAI) objected the station above the ground, stating that this could be a threat for air traffic.
 Many underground utilities, power sub-station and water treatment plant had to be shifted.
 Encroachments and Land acquisition problems held up the project for multiple times.